-- A patient who has been administered radioactive materials may be released from controls provided that the total effective dose equivalent to any other individual as a consequence is unlikely to exceed 5 mSv (500 mrem). - NUREG 1556, Volume 9, Revision 2, Appendix U (née RegGuide 8.39) offers regulatory guidance for compliance.
+• A patient who has been administered radioactive materials may be released from controls provided that the total effective dose equivalent to any other individual as a consequence is unlikely to exceed

+5 mSv (500 mrem).

-Regulatory compliance is mandatory.
+- NUREG 1556, Volume 9, Appendix U, Revision 2 (née RegGuide 8.39) offers regulatory guidance for compliance. - Regulatory compliance is mandatory.
 The regulatory guidance offers a number of approaches to compliance that we will work through.
-The regulatory guidance also establishes a framework in which more advanced approaches may be considered by modification of model parameters.
+The regulatory guidance also establishes a framework in which more advanced approaches may be considered by modification of model parameters. - The rationale for a higher limit than that to the general public is that the most exposed person is presumed to derive benefit from his or her exposure to the patient.